 Inventors’ Lab Theme Song

 We have a song we wrote which walks kids through all the steps in this process.
+“There’s a challenge that I want to do.
+Way-hey, building and inventing.
+Here’s the process that I will go through – here at Inventor’s Lab.”
 You can find the words in my post about Kids’ Songs about Inventing.

-[Note: the EIE curriculum (see resources) describes a 5 step process: Ask, Imagine, Plan, Create, Improve.
+[Note: there are other ways to break the process down into steps: EIE curriculum (see resources) describes a 5 step process: Ask, Imagine, Plan, Create, Improve.
 Or their Wee Engineers is simply: Explore, Create, Improve.
 NAEYC has Find a Problem, Imagine & Plan, Create, Improve.]

-Marvelous Mattie is about Margaret Knight.
+Another good biography to consider is Marvelous Mattie about Margaret Knight.
 I like that it tells some history, it features a female inventor, and it starts with her inventing as a child.
 The main invention it describes is the flat bottomed paper bag, so I do a demonstration to show why this bag is so much better than the flat bag it replaced.
 Read more about the Marvelous Mattie book.

 Check out my post on 100 Kids’ Books about Engineering for more ideas.